The Utah Labor Commission

 - Facilities maintenance and/or utility bills (heating and electrical bills, etc.).

-- Trade-In Services provided by consultants or contractors.
-These include services for which your company has not received directly an invoice, or for which you have not incurred an expense such as in the case of services and commodities that have been under a trade-in agreement.
-These benefits CAN be counted as grantee’s matching funds for purposes of application, but are not directly reimbursable by the grant.
+- In-kind services provided by consultants or contractors.
+These include services for which your company has not received directly an invoice, or for which you have not incurred an expense such as in the case of services and commodities that have been categorized under a trade-in agreement.

-- Submit eight (8) copies.
-1 original of the grant application must be included signed by a designated agency officer.
+- Submit: Eight copies (1 original and 7 copies) of the application signed by agency officer.

 - Mail your submissions to: